 It seems like everyone owns a pair of Hunter’s Original Tall Rain Boots, and they are fine as far as comfort goes.
 If you want to take it one step further or are just looking to get another pair of Hunters, you could look at the Hunter Balmoral.
 The Hunter Balmoral is built to be comfortable, with a Newflex Vibram® outsole as well as 3mm and 5mm molded insoles for comfort and circulation.
 The body is lightweight and made from a soft and flexible rubber compound.
 Like other Hunter styles, they are built to last a very long time.

 Available from Hunter.com

-The Lauren Ralph Lauren Tally II is the latest version of the trendy Tally boot.
+The Joules Mid Molly Welly is a high quality and super cute mid-calf boot.
 These are another lightweight, shorter option that is excellent for commuting, or situations or outfits when it is raining, but you don’t want to wear a high shaft style.
-They are very nice looking in person with a little bit of personality from the colorful contrasting elastic-goring side panels.
-The panels and the rear pull-loop strap also make this style very easy to get on and off.
-Some women find the Tally to be comfortable enough to wear all day since they have excellent cushioning.
-The only downside to the Tally is that they are not suitable for icy weather since there isn’t a lot of traction.
+They are adorable in person with a little bit of personality from the colorful contrasting sole and the polka dot.
+The shorter length also makes this style very easy to get on and off.

 Available from Zappos.com